When does registration open?

 What is the BOB Contest?

 BOB stands for “Beginning of Book,” meaning the first 500 words of your manuscript.
-The contest is open to all ANWA conference attendees.
+The contest is open to all in-person and online ANWA conference attendees.
 Submissions are judged and prizes awarded for top finishers in each genre category.
-Submission deadline is Sunday, July 11, 2021 at 11:59 MST (AZ) For detailed information, click on BOB Contest under Conference on the main menu.
+Submission deadline is Sunday, July 10, 2023 at 11:59 MST (AZ) For detailed information, click on BOB Contest under Conference on the main menu.

 What is the ANWA Conference Gala?